Understanding Why Customers Buy

 • Functional jobs involve practical problems, like using a protein bar to satisfy hunger.

-• Social jobs involve gaining prestige or acceptance, such as buying a popular brand.
+• Social jobs involve gaining prestige or acceptance, such as buying luxury products to impress others.

 • Emotional jobs involve personal goals, like feeling healthier by losing weight.